 Joint Custody – What is it?

-How does Joint Custody work?
+How does Joint Custody in Texas work?
 That’s a question that family law attorneys get asked all the time.
 Answering it takes some explaining.

 It’s impossible to answer this question without detailing the contents of a Texas “custody order” first.

 In Texas, “custody” orders typically include these sections: